-Cordelia Misericordia was a hag living in the 14th century.
+Cordelia Misericordia was a hag who lived in the 14th century.
 She represented hags at a summit of the Wizard’s Council.

 Cordelia is a feminine given name.
 It was borne by the tragic heroine of Shakespeare's King Lear (1606), a character based on the legendary queen Cordeilla.
 The name is of uncertain origin.
 It is popularly associated with Latin cor (genitive cordis) "heart", and has also been linked with the Welsh name Creiddylad, allegedly meaning "jewel of the sea", but it may derive from the French coeur de lion "heart of a lion."
 (Wikipedia)